 So when your outlets are in need of an upgrade and you’d like some peace of mind, contact your local licensed electrician.
 You can rest easy knowing it’s a routine job for them.
 They’ll turn off electricity to the area, check for proper ground, remove the two-prong receptacle, safely connect a new one, ground it and restore your power.

-Minor electrical upgrades go a long way in protecting your home and family.
+Minor electrical upgrades, included grounded outlets, go a long way in protecting your home and family.
 Proper wiring is key to electrical safety.
 So consult your electrician, get grounded and get going again!